-Student Name: Date: This stu dent acknowledges the following g items: official placement on probation status in the RCP Program.
-This he student accumulating one of the following: More than 2 Plans for Su ccess in a 16-week semester.
-Course: More than 2 make-up ass signments in a 16-week semester.
-Course: Excessive Theory Absence ces More than 2 Clinical Abs sence Plans for Success in a 16-week semester.
-More than 2 Clinical Lea rning Plans for Success in a 16-week semester.
-Other: • The student has had the probatio n policy explained and understands the same. • The student has been referred to the written policy in the Student Handbook and has read the same. y student placed on probation shall receive at least one (1) letter ed by the student for the semester and the course with a probation Student Signature: Date: nstruct or Signature: Date: See the Votifica linary Action Policy" for details regarding Probation
+Student N Name: Date: This stud ident acknowledges the following items: The student has been notified of official placemen action was taken in response to the student accumu More than 2 Plans for Success in a 16-weel s semester.
+Course: More than 2 make-up assignments in a 16- week semester.
+Course: Excessive Theory Absences More than 2 Clinical Absence Plans for Suc ccess in a 16-week semester.
+More than 2 Clinical Learning Plans for Su access in a 16-week semester.
+Other: • T The student has had the probation policy explained and understands the same. • T The student has been referred to the written policy in the Student Handbook and has read the same. g The student understands that any student placed of grade lower than the grade earned by the student f status.
+Student S Signature: Date: Instructor or Signature: Date:

+See the MHPC RCP Program's "Disciplinary Action Policy" for details regarding Probation

-For details regarding Probation Notifications, students should refer to the MHPC RCP Program Handbook under "Disciplinary Action Policy".
+For details regarding Probation Notifications, students should refer to the MHPC RCP Program

+Notifications.

+Handbook under "Disciplinary Action Policy".